panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 [Try the demo.](https://codesandbox.io/s/empty-on-initial-rendering-5my4g?file=/src/App.js)

 During initial rendering, the DOM structure isn't created yet.
-React just doesn't know what content the component is going to output.
+React has to perform the initial rendering to know what content to display.

 That's why `inputRef.current` evaluates to `undefined` during initial rendering before React has committed any changes to DOM.

-However, `useEffect(callback, [])` hook invokes the callback right after initial rendering when React has already committed to the DOM.
+But `useEffect(callback, [])` hook invokes the callback right after mounting when React has already committed to the DOM.
 In such a case, the input element has already been created, and `inputRef.current` points to the actual input element.

 ## 3. Updating references restriction

 The function scope of the functional React component should either calculate the output, either invoke hooks.

 That's why updating a reference (as well as updating state) shouldn't be performed inside the immediate scope of the functional component.
-The reference can be updated either inside `useEffect()` or different kinds of handlers (event handlers, timer handlers, etc).
+The reference can be updated either inside a `useEffect()` callback or different kinds of handlers (event handlers, timer handlers, etc).

 ```jsx{7,10,15,18,21}
 import { useRef, useEffect } from 'react';